April 1, 2018 - March 31, 2019

 Cullman County Center for the Developmentally Disabled

-- We provide developmentally disabled adults with the opportunity to reach their optimal skill level and become a functional part of the Cullman County.
+50 disabled adults participated in programs that gave them the opportunity to reach their potential and become a functioning part of the community.

 First Call for Help